eugmag/ghana_training_2026/README.md

 ### Theme 2: Water Resource Modelling
 **Facilitators:** *Nathan Rickards | Helen Baron*

-An introduction to hydrological modelling, with a hands on application of a UKCEH water resources model in a case study catchment.
+An introduction to reservoir storage forecasting, with a hands on application of machine learning using a tree-based approach.
+Data selection, feature engineering and selection, hyper paramter tuning and model evaluation will all be explored in the context of building a robust machine learning tool to help forecast reservoir storage at a monthly-seasonal timestep.
 Here is the link to ???.

 ### Theme 3: Seasonal Forecast Applications